Washington Irving High School (West Virginia)

-Washington Irving Middle School is a public secondary school located in Clarksburg, West Virginia.
-The school operated as a high school from 1914 until 1995; since 1996, it has operated as a middle school, housing grades 6 through 8.
+Washington Irving High School was a high school in Clarksburg, West Virginia.
+The school opened on Lee Avenue in 1914 as Clarksburg High School and was renamed Washington Irving High School in 1915.
+It operated as a high school until 1995, when it and Roosevelt-Wilson High School were consolidated into Robert C. Byrd High School.

-Better known as WI, the school's mascot is the Hilltopper.
-The school's colors are blue and gold.
-The school is named after Washington Irving, a 19th-century American author and historian.

 History

 When WI first opened in 1914, it was an all White school; it continued to be segregated until the 1956, when the end of segregation resulted in the permanent closure of Kelly Miller High School, which was Clarksburg's black school.